Mindfulness means paying attention in a particular way; on purpose, in the present moment and nonjudgmentally.

 After the surf session, there’s a feeling of well-being and calmness that allows us to kick off the day full of confidence and energy.

-Surfing is a sport that it offers a number of health, mind and fitness benefits.
+Surfing is a sport that offers a number of health, mind, and fitness benefits.

 If you are still hesitating about giving it a try I will give you 5 more reasons to take a surf lesson today!